PSFs of coadded images: Introduction

-For this purpose, we will ignore other relevant issues that occur in practice, such as the need to obtain an accurate astrometric solution in each exposure before producing the coadd, issues that can arise when carrying out the image registration and resampling through interpolation\footnote{This problem is particularly non-trivial for undersampled images\irresponse{, such as those from space telescopes \citep[see discussion in][]{2011ApJ...741...46R}}.}, elimination of artifacts in individual exposures, magnitude-dependent detector effects that can modify the apparent PSF measured from stars, etc. In other words, this paper assumes that (a) the individual images are perfectly aligned with each other, (b) the PSF and its spatial variation are perfectly known in each individual exposure contributing to the coadd, (c) all detector non-idealities have been perfectly corrected, and (d) the coadd is produced at the native pixel scale.
+For this purpose, we will ignore other relevant issues that occur in practice, such as the need to obtain an accurate astrometric solution in each exposure before producing the coadd, issues that can arise when carrying out the image registration and resampling through interpolation\footnote{This problem is particularly non-trivial for undersampled images\irresponse{, such as those from space telescopes \citep[see discussion in][]{2011ApJ...741...46R}}.}, elimination of artifacts in individual exposures, magnitude-dependent detector effects that can modify the apparent PSF measured from stars, etc. In other words, this paper assumes that (a) the individual images are perfectly aligned with each other, (b) the PSF and its spatial variation are perfectly known in each individual exposure contributing to the coadd, (c) all detector non-idealities have been perfectly corrected, (d) the coadd is produced at the native pixel scale; and (e) the sky background is known and perfectly uniform.
 However, we will not assume that the individual exposures have the same PSF, \irresponse{since the} variation in \irresponse{the} PSFs between exposures is what makes this problem of producing a coadd with a meaningful and well-understood PSF challenging.
+Note that we make these assumptions not because we think they are realistic, but rather because we are trying to emphasize that even in a very simplified case, the coaddition process is non-trivial in complexity.
+It is, however, well worth investigating, because coadds can serve as a sufficient static for the static sky \citep{2017ApJ...836..188Z}.
+Even coaddition algorithms that result in coadds that are not sufficient statistics may not lose much information in practice \citep[e.g.,][]{2018PASJ...70S...5B}, and use of coadds can substantially reduce the computational costs of many common analyses (e.g., model fitting methods that require a model evaluation for each image in order to compute the likelihood -- one model evaluation per step in the fit to the coadd, and many per step in the fit for joint analysis of individual exposures).

 This topic has been discussed in the literature in many contexts, but unfortunately some of the key principles have not been explicitly demonstrated.
 For example: \begin{itemize} \item \citet{2014ApJ...794..120A} provide some explanation without mathematical justification in section 3.4: ``To keep track of the variance of data images, pixel by pixel inverse variance images are a natural choice, but they produce biases in the resulting mean.
 At low signal to noise the upward fluctuations in signal are given more weight than downward fluctuations as a result of the one-sided nature of the Poisson distribution.
 This bias is deterministic and one could correct for it, but, for example, for $u$-band data with its 120$e^{-}$ of sky noise, pixels at $1\sigma$ above sky would be biased by 0.5\% and this would be a fair fraction of our photometric error budget.
 Another problem is that per-pixel inverse variance weighting systematically changes the shape of the PSF as a function of the magnitude of the object.''
 This is another way of saying there is no well-defined PSF for the resulting image when using per-pixel inverse variance weighting.